matijsbrs/agent_essentials/README.md

 Support functions for console output

 Features:
 - Console.fprint()          Generic fprint with timestamp included.
 - Console.Debug()           Debug releated messages. (add source="function name or file")
 - Console.Info()            Everything not importand but provides info.
 - Console.Warning()         Problems or info that should be handled
 - Console.Error()           Display Explicit error messages (critial)
 - Console.Notice()          A message received or transmitted eg. operational info
+- Console.info_spinner()    Same as the Info() function, but with a spinner -> '/ - \ |'

 The output level can be dynamically changed.
 See the code for examples